How to Increase the ROI of Your Dental PPC Campaign

 I always tell my clients that an effective marketing plan is a diverse marketing plan.
 That’s because your target audience is diverse.
 If you want to reach them, you need to be where they are most likely to find you.

-For that reason, I fully believe that every business owner should test Google Ads for their dental PPC campaigns.
+For that reason, I fully believe that every business owner should test Google Ads as part of their online dental marketing.

 If you are completely new to online marketing, you may not know what Google Ads is.
 Google Ads is an advertising program from Google that allows a business owner to get on the first page of Google through ad buys.
 That’s something that can be very difficult to do through SEO particularly if your website is new and doesn’t get much traffic.